hkasemir/RCworkshopMultiPlayerGame/README.md

 Now restart the node server (In your terminal, Ctrl+C, then ```node index.js``` again).
 Refresh your browser, and try it out!

+## 6: Bring in the Opponent

-## 6: Now we need to allow the opponent to join the game.
+Now we need to allow the opponent to join the game.

 In ```app.js``` we add an event listener on the 'Join Game' button: